theguyz693/PDF-Data-Extraction-using-OCR/README.md

 The project is built as a client-server application with a modern, responsive web interface and a robust Python backend powered by **FastAPI**.

-[Preview of project hosted on github](https://theguyz693.github.io/PDF-Data-Extraction-using-OCR/) Note:this requires your porject to run locally to give outputs, thisi s just a preview.
+[Preview of project hosted on github](https://theguyz693.github.io/PDF-Data-Extraction-using-OCR/)

+Note: This requires your project to run locally to give outputs, this is just a preview.
 ---

 ## ✨ Features